 A commentary is also provided on various health and safety issues that are frequently over looked by purchasers.

-Within our reports we also provide you information that you will need to consider for future maintenance.
+Within our building survey reports we also provide you information that you will need to consider for future maintenance.